derzunov/redux-react-i18n/README.md

 </p>
 ```

+## If you don't want to use a complete solution:

-##Your code (Just use a dumb component and you can design store/actions/reducers by yourself like you want):
+#### Just use a dumb component and you can design store/actions/reducers by yourself like you want

 ```javascript
 // Just import presentational component LocPresentational